borodust/borodust.github.io/projects/cl-flow/getting-started.md

     (setf *value* (1+ value))))
 ```

-And a couple of flows that run this global-state-changing function:
+And a couple of flows that call this global-state-changing function:

 ```common_lisp
 (defun fully-concurrent-flow ()